-Barbara Gruber is the supervisor of School Programs at the National Air and Space Museum.
+Barbara Gruber, PhD CETL, is the supervisor of School Programs at the National Air and Space Museum.
 Her programs focus on student and educator experiences with the Museum with an emphasis on middle school.

 Before joining the Museum, she served as the Loudoun County Public Schools' Aerospace Educator in residence, a position at the Steven F. Udvar-Hazy Center from 2015 to2017.
 She worked for Loudoun County Public schools starting in 2000 as the technology resource teacher at Farmwell Station Middle School and had served as a chemistry teacher at Freedom High School, a staff development trainer for Technology Resource Services, the technology resource specialist for Technology Resource Services, and an the administrative intern at Moorefield Station Elementary School.